PranavDesurkar/PranavDesurkar.github.io/_pages/samples.md

 ---

 This page contains selected projects and deliverables that demonstrate my technical capabilities across machine learning, full-stack development, data visualization, and educational AI.
-Many repositories are private to protect proprietary work and sensitive data—access can be provided to hiring managers and recruiters upon request.
+Many repositories are private to protect proprietary work and sensitive data access can be provided to hiring managers and recruiters upon request.

 ---